 Take a look at the results below or download the one pager.

 SSIMWAVE’s perceptual video quality measure beats VMAF for speed, accuracy and completeness.
 In fact, SSIMPLUS proves to be 10x faster with a 49% improvement in accuracy beyond VMAF using PSNR as a baseline.

 A lot happens to video as it travels between the glass that captures it and the glass that displays it.
 It’s a complex combination of configurations balancing ‘quality’ with the realities of bitrates, encoding parameters, servers, delivery networks and consumer devices.
 What matters most is the quality of what the human viewer sees.

 Current processes test configurations and outputs with mathematical difference quality measures and human experts aptly named, ‘golden eyes.’
 The process of relying on humans doesn’t scale for today’s explosion of video consumption.
 The question the industry is asking, “Can we trust computers to the task?”
 Some would argue never, but SSIMWAVE’s SSIMPLUS is out to prove otherwise by narrowing the gap between objective (modeling/predicting/measuring) and subjective (human opinion scores).

-The best part of industry and researchers striving towards the same goal is that publicly available datasets are available so that anyone can put the different perceptive quality measures to the test against real videos and real people.
+The best part of industry and researchers striving towards the same goal is that public datasets are available so that anyone can put the different perceptive quality measures to the test against real videos and real people.
 The comparison shown was conducted by the world-renown video lab at the University of Waterloo.

 We encourage you to run independent tests.
 The datasets, tools and resources containing reference videos (representing sports, news, action, cinema, animation) and grades (human opinion scores) of hundreds of thousands of real people are all publicly available.
 Click here to download instructions and the full results.